 |The living wealth of the Earth.|

 Biological diversity is one measure of any area's ecological productivity as it is distributed among a variety of species or conditions; that is a measure of how much nutrition is available to living creatures from solar radiation, nutrient cycling, water and air.
-Biotic diversity is thus, a metric revealing how available calories are distributed among plants, bacteria, fungus, and animals.
+Biotic diversity is thus, a metric revealing how available calories from bacteria and plants are distributed among plants, bacteria, fungus, and animals.

 Here is a representation done by the American Museum of Natural History depicting the percentage of creatures by their biological affiliations and their mass on earth.